stav/statira/README.md

 #### Files

 - `anthem.sh`: Shell script for running the application.
-- `clients.csv`: List of clients with details such as name, DOB, MBI, SSN, and Medicaid ID.
+- `clients.csv`: List of clients with details such as name, DOB, MBI, SSN, Medicaid ID, and Effective date.
 - `config.ini`: Configuration file containing authentication and agent details.
 - `llms-ctx.txt`: Context file for language model processing.
 - `output/`: Directory for storing output files.